B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - For multiple rule violations, sanctioning with a 1-3 day ban is possible.
 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

-### <a id="7.8"></a><span style="color: #0088CC">7.8 Notorious Areas</span>
+### <a id="7.8"></a><span style="color: #0088CC">7.8 Zones delimitations</span>

 <p align="center"><img src="https://v.b-zone.ro/images/b-zone-zone.png"/></p>

-<div style="text-align: center; width: 100%">Appendix 7.8 Notorious Areas of the City</div>
+<div style="text-align: center; width: 100%;">Appendix 7.8 Zones delimitation in the City</div>

-<h3 style="color:green; border-bottom: 1px solid silver;">GREEN ZONES/ROADS</h3><br>
+---

+#### <a id="7.8.1"></a><span style="color:green; font-size: 20px;">7.8.1 GREEN ZONES/ROADS</span>
-Public areas, frequented by many people and usually monitored by surveillance cameras, are places where committing illegal activities is not allowed.
+Green zones and roads are public areas, frequented by many people and usually monitored by surveillance cameras.
+In those areas committing illegal activities is not allowed.
 The regulation of <a href="#7.3">#7.3 Illegalities in Public Areas</a> applies here.

-<h3 style="color:pink; border-bottom: 1px solid silver;">RED ZONES</h3><br>
+---

+#### <a id="7.8.2"></a><span style="color:red; font-size: 20px;">7.8.2 RED ZONES</span>
-Notorious areas are those dangerous parts of the city (marked on the map below) or outside the city where many illegal activities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs - marked on the map).
+Red Zones are notorious areas and dangerous parts of the city or outside the city where many illegal activities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs - marked on the map).

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Robbing people or vehicles

-The following are allowed between <span style="color:yellowgreen">**8:01 AM - 7:59 PM**</span>:
+The following are allowed between <span style="color:yellowgreen">**00:00 AM - 24:00 PM**</span>:
 - Taking hostages or kidnapping citizens based on a previous roleplay or a very good reasoning
 - Opening fire based on a previous roleplay or a very good reasoning (Example: You control the Grove area and a rival mafia enters your territory, you have the right to open fire on them)

-<h3 style="color:yellow; border-bottom: 1px solid silver;"><a id="7.8.1"></a>YELLOW ZONES/ROADS</h3><br>
+---

+#### <a id="7.8.3"></a><span style="color:yellow; font-size: 20px;">7.8.3 YELLOW ZONES/ROADS</span>
-These are semi-public or semi-notorious areas that mark the transition between a public area and a dangerous one.
+Yellow zones and roads are semi-public or semi-notorious areas that mark the transition between a public area and a dangerous one.
 In these areas, illegal activities are committed at your own risk.
 It is allowed to kidnap or use weapons for kidnappings, but robberies are prohibited.
 To kill someone in these areas, you must have a solid reason.
 These roads are usually frequently traveled, so there is a risk of being seen committing illegal activities, which we want to avoid.
 Yellow zones are near notorious areas, so it is recommended to kidnap from the yellow zone and move to the notorious areas to continue the roleplay (RP).

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Taking hostages or kidnapping citizens based on a previous roleplay or a very good reasoning